Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and

-Fig.~\ref{fig:bin} provides a schematic representation of the binning process.
-Only one of the points starting in the red region in the initial momentum on the left will actually contribute to the probability amplitude at the grid point at the center of the red bin on the right.
-The rest are considered to be duplicates and should be discarded.

-Having established significantly more valid semiclassical trajectories than the four used in the previous approach, the action and prefactors from Equation \eqref{eq:Stun}, \eqref{eq:Sprop} and \eqref{eq:MpPathSaddle} are calculated numerically such that their amplitudes can be superposed to calculate the probability at a given final momentum.
+The action and prefactors from Equation \eqref{eq:Stun}, \eqref{eq:Sprop} and \eqref{eq:MpPathSaddle} are calculated numerically such that their amplitudes can be superposed to calculate the probability at a given final momentum.
 Unless otherwise stated, we consider an initial Gaussian momentum distribution

 for the H-CQSFA, whose widths $\sigma_{p0x},$ $\sigma_{p0z}$ were chosen to match those of the rate $W_C$ given in Table \ref{tab:widthCoulomb}.